peeter3/unity/sermons/lent/2016_lords_prayer/2016-03-24-sermon-maundy-thurs-Ps-116.md

 You are forgiven as far as you believe; you are forgiven as far as you forgive.
 *To believe is to forgive.*
 And you might as well throw this in there, too: *To believe is to love.*
-You cannot disconnect your faith in Jesus from forgiving your neighbor.
+You cannot disconnect your faith in Jesus from forgiving your neighbor—you cannot do it.
-You cannot disconnect your faith in Jesus from loving your neighbor.
+You cannot disconnect your faith in Jesus from loving your neighbor—you cannot do that, either.
 What is it that you believe?
 *That Jesus died on the Cross for my sins.*
 And what does Jesus say to you from the Cross?